 To summarize, here’s a short list of which black hat tactics are STILL present in 2021 and how.
 You can read how to protect your self from them in our guide here or send us an email at [email protected]:

+8. Why you MUST be Brand Registered in 2021If this hasn’t been made clear by now, let us repeat it: you must be brand registered to sell on Amazon.
 Technically, you don’t need to be brand registered to sell on Amazon (not yet).
 But having your brand registered will open the door to the most advanced Advertising tools that we have listed above, protect you against most black hat practices and will give you access to:

 - Amazon EBC / Aplus Listings